 An Authentic Life

 As Libby and I got to know people in the young couples group we quickly noticed that there were couples that we were drawn toward, and others than we never got close to.
-The people we were drawn toward were authentic.
-Their lives were messy, but they lived with wholeness and honesty.
+Some couples looked “great” on the outside.
+We came to notice that they seemed to have a protective bubble around themselves which kept everything safe.
+Then there were the people who seemed most influenced by Doug and Candy.
+The best word I could use for them was “authentic.”
+Their lives were messy, but they lived with wholeness, honesty and courage that was so attractive.
 Doug and Candy modeled this authenticity and encouraged others to join them.
 We watched as a number of couples started to drop their defenses and started to honestly engage with each other, maybe for the first time.
-I am sure this transformed many lives.
-I certainly made us feel welcome and encouraged us to “keep it real”.
+We saw numbers lives and marriages transformed.
+The example made us feel welcome and encouraged us to “keep it real”.

 A Model of Godly Parenting